ojoago1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-a script that changes the owner of the file hello to betty only if it is owned by the user guillaume
+ a script that creates a directory called my_dir with permissions 751 in the working directory